 - The CMG creates an Azure storage account, which it uses for its standard operations.
 By default, the CMG is also content-enabled to provide deployment content to internet-based clients.
 This storage account doesn’t support customizations, such as virtual network restrictions.

 Before you set up ConfigMgr CMG, one thing that you must really work on is the CMG certificates.
-I have not included this info under SCCM CMG prerequisites section because this topic is quite complex.
+I have not included this info under the SCCM CMG prerequisites section because this topic is quite complex.
 However, I will try my best to make it easy for you.

 - CMG server authentication certificate